Share us around

 Here’s a step-by-step breakdown:

-- POS system calculates the price of the sale: Once the business rings up the sale on the POS, the system provides a list of available payment options.
-These generally include credit cards, debit cards or cash.
+2. POS system calculates the price of the sale: Once the business rings up the sale on the POS, the system provides a list of available payment options.
+This generally includes credit cards, debit cards or cash.

-- Proof of purchase: The POS system then provides the customer with a receipt, which serves as proof of purchase and can be used for returns or exchanges.
+4. Proof of purchase: The POS system then provides the customer with a receipt.
 It also creates a merchant copy of the receipt.

 Of course, different POS systems can vary depending on the service provider.
 Some POS systems may offer more features, such as the ability to manage employee schedules or process online orders.
 Others stick to the bare-bones essentials.